 The information on your Housing Application serves as a guide to match you with another person(s).
-It is a time-honored tradition at Barnard to read each Housing Application individually and match you with your roommates by hand.
-Each year this has lead to successful roommate pairings.

 Students are strongly encouraged to be open to the roommate matching process, as it is a time-honored Barnard tradition that successfully matches students every year.
 Some students find that living with a person they knew prior to attending Barnard can be isolating, as they are less inclined to reach out and meet new people.
-Many students find that having a friend already on-campus (who is not their roommate) increases their social network.
+Many students find that having a friend already on-campus who is not their roommate increases their social network.

 Communication is key.
 If you are feeling uncomfortable with anything that is going on in the room, the very best thing to do is approach your roommate(s) as soon as possible to talk about it.
 Most people are surprised to learn how accommodating roommates are willing to be, if and when they are approached in a constructive, non-hostile manner.
 If you want to approach your roommate(s) about any issues, but you are not sure how to start the conversation, speak with your RA.
-She not only has training in these types of situations but also has experience with her roommate(s) from her first year.
-She can help you work out a strategy of how to raise an issue in the most non-threatening way possible.
+They not only has training in these types of situations but also has experience with their roommate(s) from their own first year.
+They can help you work out a strategy of how to raise an issue in the most non-threatening way possible.
 A good way to start communicating with your roommate(s) is to discuss the topics in the FYF Roommate Agreement Workbook, which you will receive during orientation.
 Take a few moments in the first week of your arrival to discuss the questions presented there.
 You will be required to fill out a roommate contract to turn in to your RA.

 We believe students from diverse backgrounds can live well together if they communicate, compromise, and are honest with each other.
-You may find that you and your roommate become best friends or that you are able to coexist peacefully and be great roommates.
+You may find that you and your roommate become best friends or that you are able to coexist peacefully and be respectful roommates.